DjangoGirls/tutorial/try_python/README.md

 - x `<=` y - x is smaller or equal to y
 - x `>=` y - x is greater or equal to y

 Awesome!
 Wanna do one more?
-Let's try this:
+Try this:

     >>> 6 > 2 and 2 < 3
     True